Memory-Efficient Recursive Evaluation of 3-Center Gaussian Integrals: Analysis

 We next considered the McMurchie-Davidson method,\cite{VRG:mcmurchie:1978:JCP} a popular choice for CPU\cite{VRG:neese:2022:JCC} and GPU implementations\cite{VRG:ufimtsev:2009:JCTC} due its relative simplicity compared to other recursive schemes.
 Unfortunately the FLOP counts of the MD method are significantly higher than those of the Obara-Saika-based approaches.
 Although we did not pursue a full McMurchie-Davidson CUDA implementation for the integral evaluation, we leveraged it for the Coulomb potential evaluation (J-Engine) that will be discussed elsewhere.

-Lastly we turned our attention to the Obara-Saika-based recurrences.\cite{VRG:obara:1986:JCP,VRG:head-gordon:1988:JCP,VRG:ahlrichs:2006:PCCPP} The Obara-Saika-based methods are seemingly a poor choice for GPUs: the recurrences are ``wide'' (i.e., typically involve more than 2 terms on the right-hand side), are nonuniform, and require intermediate storage that (unlike the Rys quadrature) significantly exceeds the size of the target shell-set itself.
+Lastly we turned our attention to the Obara-Saika-based recurrences.\cite{VRG:obara:1986:JCP,VRG:head-gordon:1988:JCP,VRG:ahlrichs:2006:PCCPP} The Obara-Saika-based methods seemed to us to be a poor choice for GPUs: the recurrences are ``wide'' (i.e., typically involve more than 2 terms on the right-hand side), are nonuniform, and require intermediate storage that (unlike the Rys quadrature) significantly exceeds the size of the target shell-set itself.
 Furthermore, implementation of Obara-Saika schemes is complicated and usually calls for an optimizing compiler like our \code{Libint}.\cite{VRG:valeev:2021:libint-2.7.0} Due to the assumption of a solid-harmonic ket Gaussian, it is possible to use the Ahlrichs' simplification\cite{VRG:ahlrichs:2004:PCCPP} of the Head-Gordon-Pople (HGP) scheme,\cite{VRG:head-gordon:1988:JCP} however, that alone is not sufficient to address the main concerns.